SemVink: Advancing VLMs' Semantic Understanding of Optical Illusions via Visual Global Thinking: Experiments

 \subsection{SemVink Evaluation}

-In some cases, we find zoom-out method is effective to help recognize the hidden content.
+We find zoom-out method is effective to help recognize the hidden content while squint fails.
 We test some VLMs with different zoom-out scales and find the obvious sensitive range for VLMs to recognize the hidden information.
 As shown in Table~\ref{tab:sense}, we find the best resolution is always in 32–128 pixels (keep the aspect ratio).
 Possible reason could be that higher resolutions reintroduce redundancy and lower resolutions degraded visibility.

 Unlike the zoom-out method, we fail to obtain a good result with many squint configuration attempts.
 According to the method described in Section~\ref{method:preprocess}, we check some models with different brightness/contrast settings and the enhancement.
-As shown in Table~\ref{tab:squint}, almost all the attempts fail.
-Sadly, squint cannot help VLMs recognize the hidden content.
+As shown in Table~\ref{tab:squint}, squint operations are clearly insufficient to resolve the hidden-content recognition task.

-Based on the experimental results and analysis above, we choose to conduct experiments to rigorously test the \textbf{zoom-out} method in the optimal range 32–128 pixels.
+According to the evaluation method in Section~\ref{method:zeroshot} and zoom-out in Section~\ref{method:preprocess}, we test all the twelve models with direct questions, hints after failing the direct question, prompt engineering, few-shot learning and zoom-out method.
+The experimental results are in Table~\ref{tab:main}.
+Like the cases shown in Figure~\ref{fig:problems}, the results validate that all these methods but zoom-out lead to \textbf{catastrophic failures}.
+Moreover, the prompt engineering for macroscopic view and few-shot learning method both hardly help VLMs.
+They even present worse performance than the hint method in zero-shot prompting.

-We employ the integration of our zoom-out method on all the tested VLMs and compare the results with the best results we obtained among methods of direct questions, hinted, prompt engineering and few-shot prompting, on all the 112 cases in HC-Bench.
+Based on the experimental results and analysis above, we choose to conduct experiments to rigorously test the \textbf{zoom-out} method in the optimal range 32–128 pixels, so we employ the integration of our zoom-out method on all the tested VLMs and compare the results with the best results we obtained among methods of direct questions, hinted, prompt engineering and few-shot prompting, on all the 112 cases in HC-Bench.

 According to the results in Table~\ref{tab:main}, we can find some remarkable patterns.